somythl/poweroutages/README.md

 ## Feature Selection
 Our final model was developed using a comprehensive understanding of the various features in our dataset.
 We chose to select multiple variables for prediction as categorized below:

-**Temporal features**: `OUTAGE.START`, `MONTH`, and `YEAR` capture crucial time-related patterns, including peak usage periods and seasonal trends that can influence outage impacts.
+**Temporal features**: `OUTAGE.START` (ORDINAL), `MONTH` (ORDINAL), and `YEAR` (ORDINAL) capture crucial time-related patterns, including peak usage periods and seasonal trends that can influence outage impacts.

-**Environmental features**: `CLIMATE.REGION` and `CLIMATE.CATEGORY` account for environmental conditions, recognizing that different climate conditions can affect electricity demand and outage severity.
+**Environmental features**: `CLIMATE.REGION` (NOMINAL) and `CLIMATE.CATEGORY` (NOMINAL) account for environmental conditions, recognizing that different climate conditions can affect electricity demand and outage severity.

-**Demographic and Economic features**: `POPULATION`, `UTIL.CONTRI`, `TOTAL.SALES`, and `TOTAL.CUSTOMERS` reflect the scale of electricity consumption and the potential customer base affected by outages.
+**Demographic and Economic features**: `POPULATION` (NUMERICAL), `UTIL.CONTRI` (NUMERICAL), `TOTAL.SALES` (NUMERICAL), and `TOTAL.CUSTOMERS` (NUMERICAL), reflect the scale of electricity consumption and the potential customer base affected by outages.

-Additionally, the `CAUSE.CATEGORY` feature distinguishes between different outage causes, acknowledging that widespread weather-induced outages might impact more customers than localized equipment failures.
+Additionally, the `CAUSE.CATEGORY` (NOMINAL) feature distinguishes between different outage causes, acknowledging that widespread weather-induced outages might impact more customers than localized equipment failures.

 ## Feature Engineering
 We then feature engineered the `OUTAGE.START` column into three separate columns,